Proven TBI Expertise

 Since 1975, Methodist Rehabilitation Center has helped thousands of brain injury patients reach the highest possible level of independence.
 This experience — along with our nine-year designation as a Traumatic Brain Injury Model System — gives us the proven expertise that no other Mississippi hospital can claim.
 As the state’s only provider of a comprehensive brain injury rehabilitation program, we treat patients — from teenagers to adults — with acquired brain injuries resulting from trauma, cerebral hemorrhage, infection, tumors or lack of oxygen.

-Other brain injury team members include nurse practitoners, certified rehabilitation nurses, physical therapists, occupational therapists, speech therapists, respiratory therapists, therapeutic recreation specialists, dieticians, pharmacists, case managers, social workers, neuropsychologists, biomedical engineers and orthotists.
+Our brain injury team is led by a board-certified physical medicine and rehabilitation physician and includes nurse practitoners, certified rehabilitation nurses, physical therapists, occupational therapists, speech therapists, respiratory therapists, therapeutic recreation specialists, dieticians, pharmacists, case managers, social workers, neuropsychologists, biomedical engineers, orthotists and assistive technology and robotic equipment specialists..

 We also encourage referring physicians to remain involved in the patient’s care, and we consult other medical specialists as needed.
 Family members also are encouraged to be a part of therapy and educational sessions.